JiyaJac/Nutri-Wise/README.md

 AI Prompt App and Nutrition Calculator
 ![image](https://github.com/user-attachments/assets/ec55c834-9701-414e-9137-0154154db59c)
 The AI is here to clarify any doubts you may have about nutrition.
 It can tell you the calories present in different food items and also suggest recipes based on your recommended daily calorie intake level.
+The nutrition calculator gives you your recommended calorie intake level based on your BMI.

 # Build Photos